Oxygen-deficiency-driven phase segregation enables enhanced hole transport in amorphous tellurium oxides: Experimental Section

+The gyration tensor $S$ is, then, diagonalized yielding three real, non-negative eigenvalues $\lambda_1 \ge \lambda_2 \ge \lambda_3$ and the corresponding orthonormal eigenvectors that define the principal axes of the fragment.
+The associated principal radii of gyration are then obtained as $R_i = \sqrt{\lambda_i}$ $(i = 1,2,3)$.
+Thus, $R_1$, $R_2$, and $R_3$ measure the typical size of the cluster along its longest, intermediate, and shortest dimensions, respectively, and their ratios classify cluster geometry.
+We define 1D-extended (chain-like) fragments when one axis clearly dominates ($R_1/R_3 > 3$ and $R_1/R_2 > 1.6$), 2D-extended (sheet-like) when two axes are similar and larger than the third ($1.3 < R_1/R_2 \le 1.6$ and $2 < R_1/R_3 \le 3$), and 3D-extended (volumetric) when all three radii are comparable ($R_1/R_3 \le 2.2$ and $R_1/R_2 \le 1.4$).
+These thresholds, though not mathematically unique, are physically motivated and robustly distinguish chain-like, sheet-like, and volumetric fragments across all compositions, consistent with visual inspection of representative configurations.

 \begin{suppinfo} The Supporting Information is available free of charge at https://pubs.acs.org/doi/xxx.
-Information on supporting data and methodological details underlying the main manuscript.
-Supporting Note~\num{1} benchmarks various exchange–correlation functionals against structural and electronic properties of crystalline tellurium and tellurium oxides to justify the choice of r$^{2}$SCAN and HSE06.
-Supporting Note~\num{2} describes the computation of pair correlation functions and effective coordination numbers used to characterize local atomic environments.
-Supporting Note~\num{3} presents structural validation of a-Te and $a$-\ce{TeO2}, including comparison with experimental data.
-Supporting Note~\num{4} outlines the computational setup and machine-learning parameters used in on-the-fly AIMD simulations.
-Finally, Supporting Note~\num{5} provides additional thermodynamic, structural and electronic data across the $a$-\ce{TeO_{x}} and \ce{Se}-alloyed compositions, including thermodynamic stability, density of states, and radial distribution functions. \end{suppinfo}
+It provides additional data and methodological detail that support the main text.
+Supporting Note~\num{1} benchmarks exchange-correlation functionals against crystalline tellurium and tellurium oxides to justify r$^{2}$SCAN and HSE06.
+Notes \num{2}-\num{4} detail structural metrics (pair correlations, ECN analysis) and the ML-accelerated AIMD setup.
+Supporting Note~\num{5} compiles extended thermodynamic, structural, and electronic results for all $a$-\ce{TeO$_x$} and Se-alloyed compositions (\textit{e.g.}, full DOS/IPR sets, stability trends, and pair correlation functions). \end{suppinfo}